 The patent protects a radio communication system.
 The German Federal Patent Court declared the patent invalid in seven out of 15 claims.
-Phillips’ infringement action against the two mobile phone manufacturers at the Mannheim Regional Court was based on these same claims, and initally proved successful.
+Philips’ infringement action against the two mobile phone manufacturers at the Mannheim Regional Court was based on these same claims, and initially proved successful.

 In the UK, the patent is being attacked by Asus and HTC, as confirmed by the High Court London in May 2018 (case ID: HP-2015-000063).
 The Regional Court The Hague, on the other hand, toppled the patent in the first instance.
 In the UK and the Netherlands, appeals are ongoing.

 Philips launched the lawsuits in 2015, intitally suing Asus, Archos, HTC and Wiko for patent infringement before the Mannheim Regional Court on the basis of eight patents.
 Four of the patents relate to the UMTS and LTE standards.
 All others are implementation patents.

 Now the parties will battle it out before the Düsseldorf Regional Court.
 More than 14 patents are in dispute in Germany, with some of the Mannheim infringement proceedings already in appeal.

 Philips claims the mobile phone manufacturers are infringing the patents through Android applications.
 Google, as an Android provider, is now involved in the dispute.
 Further suits are pending before the UK, Dutch and French courts.